 A hernia occurs when an internal part of the body (such as the intestine), pushes through a weakness in the overlying muscle wall, resulting in a soft lump.

-These are the next most common form of hernia but occur a little lower down into the top of the leg and are more common in women.
-They are usually smaller than inguinal hernias.
-More on femoral hernias.
+These are the next most common form and occur a little lower down into the top of the leg and are more common in women.
+They are usually smaller than the inguinal.

 Causes and Risk Factors

-- Age - The older you are the higher your risk of developing a hernia.
+- Age - The older you are the higher your risk.

-- Weight - Overweight and obese people are more likely to suffer a hernia.
+- Weight - Overweight and obese people are more likely to suffer.

 - Long-term coughing - Coughing places a strain on the abdominal wall.

-Whilst the treatment of most hernias is not urgent, it is usually recommended to have a hernia surgically repaired.
-Generally this is because the hernia will more tha likely just get bigger and more uncomfortable and secondly there is always a risk of it strangulating if it is not repaired.
+Whilst the treatment of most is not urgent, it is usually recommended to have a hernia surgically repaired.
+Generally this is because it will more than likely just get bigger and more uncomfortable and secondly there is always a risk of it strangulating if it is not repaired.

 The operation is fairly routine and takes only an hour or so to perform.
 In most cases the patient can go home the next day and return to work in around a week.
 The procedure usually involves using a piece of mesh to repair to hole in the abdominal wall.